opentofu/opentofu/README.md

 ## Reporting security vulnerabilities
 If you've found a vulnerability or a potential vulnerability in OpenTofu please follow [Security Policy](https://github.com/opentofu/opentofu/security/policy).
 We'll send a confirmation email to acknowledge your report, and we'll send an additional email when we've identified the issue positively or negatively.

+## Reporting possible copyright issues

+If you believe you have found any possible copyright or intellectual property issues, please contact liaison@opentofu.org.
+We'll send a confirmation email to acknowledge your report.

 ## License

 [Mozilla Public License v2.0](https://github.com/opentofu/opentofu/blob/main/LICENSE)